Latent Reasoning VLA: Latent Thinking and Prediction for Vision-Language-Action Models: Introduction

 Despite their effectiveness, existing CoT-based methods face two fundamental challenges.
 First, text-based CoT often requires extensive textual reasoning during inference, leading to substantial computational overhead.
 Long reasoning traces dramatically increase token length, resulting in excessive KV-cache usage, high memory consumption, and increased latency.
 In practice, such models may operate at control frequencies below 5 Hz, or even around 1 Hz~\cite{zawalski2025robotic}, which is unacceptable for real-time robotic control.
 Second, most CoT formulations rely on discrete representations: textual CoT is constrained to language tokens~\cite{zawalski2025robotic, lin2025onetwovla}, while visual CoT is typically aligned with discrete visual tokens produced by VQ-based tokenizers~\cite{zhao2025cot}.
 We argue that CoT is effective not because it is expressed in natural language, but because it exposes structured intermediate reasoning.
 In embodied settings, where both perception and action evolve in continuous spaces, constraining reasoning to discrete tokens introduces a representational mismatch between reasoning and control.

 To address these challenges, we propose Latent Reasoning VLA (LaRA-VLA), a unified latent-reasoning VLA framework that performs reasoning and prediction entirely in latent space for robotic action.
 A comparison between LaRA-VLA and existing CoT-based VLA methods is summarized in Table~\ref{tab:vla-cot-taxonomy}.
-Inspired by latent chain-of-thought reasoning methods~\cite{hao2024training, pham2025multimodal}, we adapt latent reasoning to embodied VLA models, enabling structured reasoning to be internalized into continuous latent representations.
-To support this paradigm, we construct an automated CoT annotation pipeline that provides structured supervision, including subtask decomposition, movement reasoning, and target object localization, and curate latent reasoning datasets across both simulated and real-world environments, including LIBERO-LaRA, Bridge-LaRA, and real-robot demonstrations.
+Inspired by latent chain-of-thought reasoning methods~\cite{hao2024training, pham2025multimodal, huang2025thinkact}, we adapt latent reasoning to embodied VLA models, enabling structured reasoning to be internalized into continuous latent representations.
+Different from Fast-ThinkAct~\cite{huang2025thinkact}, which mainly distills textual CoT into latent representations while retaining visually grounded reasoning as discrete traces, LaRA-VLA internalizes both textual and future-oriented visual CoT into continuous latents.
+The visual goal latents further serve as implicit multimodal supervision for textual latent reasoning, making the learned latent dynamics directly useful for action generation.

 Our training paradigm follows a three-stage progression that transitions from explicit multi-modal reasoning to latent embodied reasoning.
 Training begins with unified textual and visual CoT supervision, where textual reasoning steps and future visual predictions are explicitly aligned with their corresponding annotations.
 We then adopt a curriculum-based strategy that models embodied reasoning as a sequence of continuous latent states, gradually internalizing reasoning structure by replacing explicit textual CoT with a compact set of latent representations and relying on visual prediction objectives as implicit supervision.
 Once textual CoT is fully absorbed into latent reasoning, the model is further adapted to action generation, enabling latent reasoning dynamics to directly condition continuous control outputs.
 Throughout training, visual latents used for supervision are encoded by the same visual encoder as the input observations, and an exponential moving average (EMA) encoder is employed as a target network to stabilize latent representation learning and prevent representation collapse.